 Yeah, but what does it look like?

 With only two colors instead of three to work with, the surviving samples of 2-color Technicolor (actually, Technicolor Process 3) usually look like something’s missing, as if the movie were a magazine illustration left out in the sun too long.
-Mystery of the Wax Museum accepts the color system’s limitations and works terrific variations on what the screen could show.
+Mystery of the Wax Museum accepts the color system and works terrific variations within its limits.
 The two hues were red and green, which could approximate a certain hue for face tones.
 Greens predominate while pure reds are used sparingly, as with a clock face in the New Years’ sequence.
-The air of eerie unreality obviously adds to the ‘creepy’ factor, inside the morgue and within the bizarre passages below Ivan Igor’s waxen house of horrors.
+The air of eerie unreality obviously adds to the ‘creepy’ factor inside the morgue and within the bizarre passages below Ivan Igor’s waxen house of horrors.

 The muted, restricted palette has a dream-like quality.
 An unexpected effect, seen well in the new restoration, is an added illusion of depth.
 If we think of the process as ‘dueling monochromes,’ a slight hue change between a dark foreground and a lighter mid-ground creates a slight 3-D feel.